Liberation Army of Chameria

 The Liberation Army of Chameria (LAC, Ushtria Çlirimtare e Çamërisë, abbr.
 UÇÇ) is a reported paramilitary organization founded in 2001 that is active in the northwestern Greek region of Epirus.
 The group is reportedly linked to the Kosovo Liberation Army (KLA) and National Liberation Army (NLA), both ethnic Albanian militant groups.

 History

-In 2001, a video was released on the internet showing concealed members of the UÇÇ, with former NLA leader Ali Ahmeti stating that the Liberation Army would form in southern Albania, to defend the ethnic Albanians who had "no rights":
+In 2010, a video was released on Yahoo Screen showing concealed members of the UÇÇ, with former NLA leader Ali Ahmeti stating that the Liberation Army would form in southern Albania, to defend the ethnic Albanians who had "no rights":

 "Circa 1 million Albanians in Northwestern Greece [Chameria], live without any rights, and the Albanian Liberation Army of Chameria will soon be ready for action as the legitimate representative of Albanians in defence of their rights."